-Sourdough discard scones are loaded with chocolate chips, with a light and flaky texture.
-They have a rich buttery crumb, a crisp exterior, notes of molasses from brown sugar, and a bit of tanginess from the discard.
-These versatile and healthy sourdough scones can be made ahead of time, and enjoyed for breakfast, brunch, or afternoon tea.
+These sourdough discard scones have a rich and buttery crumb, a crisp exterior, notes of molasses from brown sugar, and a bit of tanginess from sourdough discard.
+They have a light and flaky texture, and are loaded with gooey chocolate chips.
+These delicious sourdough scones can be prepped the night before, and enjoyed for breakfast, brunch, or afternoon tea.

-I love making sourdough discard recipes like sourdough discard focaccia, sourdough cornbread, and sourdough discard naan.
-Not only is it a great way to use your sourdough starter discard, but it lends so much complex flavor to baked goods.
+I love making sourdough discard recipes, like focaccia, cornbread, and naan.
+Not only is it a great way to use your sourdough starter discard, but it provides complex flavor and a biscuit-like tender crumb to baked goods.

 Tender on the inside with rich bites of chocolate chips, and a golden brown and crisp exterior, serve your homemade scones for breakfast or afternoon tea, and put some in the freezer for later.